M17-Project/M17_spec/pages/04.appendix/07.bert-details/docs.md

 expected feedback bit and the input do not match) and the sync count is reset.
 The received bit is then also shifted into the LFSR state register.
-Once a sequence of eighteen (18) consecutive good bits are recovered (twice the length of the LFSR), the stream is considered syncronized.
+Once a sequence of eighteen (18) consecutive good bits are recovered (twice the length of the LFSR), the stream is considered synchronized.

 <center><span style="font-weight:bold">Figure 4</span> M17 PRBS9 Synchronization</center>
 ![M17_PRBS9_Sync](m17-prbs9-sync.png?classes=caption "M17 PRBS9 Sync")